tao200ok/expresso/README.md

 ### 5. _Remove an employee_

-This does not permanently remove an employee's records but instead marks them in the system as not a current employee using the supplied employeeId and retains the employee's data for record keeping.
+This does not permanently remove an employee's records but instead marks them in the system as not a current employee using their employeeId and retains the employee's data for record keeping.
 Subsequent GET requests for all current employees won't include this employee in its response.

 #### **Request:**